Andrewyuan34/Boids/demos/ozz_animation/README.md

 The application source-code for each sample is found in `samples/`.
 In each folder you will find a `CMakeLists.txt` file that contains the options for building the samples.
 The dependencies for building the project are listed at the top.
 Here is what it looks like for the `playback` sample.
 <img src="images/playback_makefile_original.png" />
 `pab_skeleton.ozz` and `pab_crossarms.ozz` are archive skeleton and animation files respectively used in this sample.
-You can replace `pab_crossarms.oz` with `pab_run.ozz` in the `DEPENDS` and `copy` commands and rebuild the project.
+You can replace `pab_crossarms.ozz` with `pab_run.ozz` in the `DEPENDS` and `copy` commands and rebuild the project.
 Now, if you run `build/samples/playback/sample_playback` you will see the run animation being applied to the skeleton instead of the original arms crossing one.

 The `.cc` files contain the application code.
 Here you will typically find the loading of the skeleton and animation from their archive files, as well the update and display functions, amongst others.